Where is the best place to live in the UK?

 Only areas that had over 1000 dwellings and where 95% of houses had fast broadband speeds made the cut.
 After all, this is hugely important in making somewhere a good place for remote working!

-Highest rankers: where are great places to live?
+Highest rankers: where are great places to live in the UK?

-Thinking of moving house?
+Thinking of moving house, and trying to find out what’s the best place to live in the UK?
 Or simply want to see where your town sits in the rankings?
-Let’s take a closer look at those who sit at the top of the leaderboard.
+Let’s take a closer look at those who sit at the top of the leader board.

 #1 – Bath, Somerset